mauricekorf/CarefullyCausal/README.md

 <br>

-We can obtain a description of the estimand from the saved output, in this example the CarefullyCausal output was saved in the object named *output*.
-Hence, we call the specific output object.
+We can obtain a description of the estimand from the saved output.
+In this example the CarefullyCausal output was saved in the object named *output*.
+Hence, we call this specific output object.

 ``` r
 # Show saved output from $Estimand_interpretation